{\AE} codes

 Finally, the \(n=1\) error-detecting code in Eq.~\eqref{eqn:DL1_{c}ode_{d}etection} fits into any subspace with total momentum two.
 Assuming that control of atomic, molecular, and color center qubits improves, this code could serve as a atomic/molecular analogue of the ubiquitous photonic dual-rail encoding.

-Our simplified error-correction conditions against prominent physical noise are often underconstrained, yielding other families of codes which correct against the same errors.
+Our simplified error-correction conditions against prominent physical noise are often underconstrained, yielding other families of codes which correct against the same errors. {A natural extension of our work recently appeared in the form of approximate \AE\ codes~\cite{furey2024strategies}}.
 We anticipate that our noise-model simplification will yield a blueprint for code designs tailored to the specifics of a given atom or molecule.

 \onecolumngrid